 Throughout your writing, you’ll want to maintain the proper tone.
 Vacations are about as many things as the people taking them: escaping the norm, having adventures, injecting fun and excitement, or even finally—FINALLY—relaxing after a long, difficult stretch of everyday hardships.
 Your job is to show that you can provide guests with what they need, and to do that, you’ll want to keep a light, playful tone while delivering accurate information.
 Immerse your potential guests in what your area has to offer through vivid detail but keep it relatable and fun.
 After all, if they can see through your eyes, they’ll be clamoring to book a stay and experience it for themselves!

 Hopefully these tips can help you begin the process to creating your own website content.
-While it’s far from the only way to make your business stand out, great content provides the steppingstones from which effective SEO can emerge, not to mention the lasting impression that it can create with guests.
+While it’s far from the only way to make your business stand out, great content provides the steppingstones from which effective vacation rental SEO can emerge, not to mention the lasting impression that it can create with guests.
 If you need assistance creating quality content to market your rental properties, Bizcor is always here to help—reach out today!

 Your website is the first priority when building a successful brand.
 Think of it like a business card.
 It’s the first way potential clients will interact with your company, the way they will form their initial impression.
 A sleek, professional site—armed with an informative property management page—is the foundation from which you will convert potential homeowners into happy clients.
 The perfect landing page to court potential homeowners should feature a prominent banner with a call-to-action form that offers value.
 Try messaging such as, “Fill out the form for a free property performance analysis.”
 The form will generate leads for you to follow up on, but this isn’t all you need to finalize your sales strategy!